Spatial data management and analytics with CARTO QGIS Plugin

 Let's give your map a name, "Toronto - Planned regions for 2025".

 After that, we'll rename our layer to "Planned Regions" and style them accordingly so the regions stand out on the map visualization.
-In our case, we'll set the Fill Color and Stroke Color to
+In our case, we'll set the Fill Color and Stroke Color to light and dark orange

 .
-Then, set the Stroke Width to2.
+Then, set the Stroke Width to 2.

 Let's add Toronto's census data source.
 To do so, follow the next steps: